jahangir091/cyclist_planer/README.md

     git clone https://github.com/jahangir091/cyclist_planner.git
 and press enter button.
-The code will be downloaded to yuo local machine.
+The code will be downloaded to your local machine.

 ## step:2
 run the command below from your terminal: